Sami-Leon/plsmmLasso/README.md

 devtools::install_github("Sami-Leon/plsmmLasso")
 ```

-## Example I
+## Example I: A Guide to Fitting, Visualization, and Inference

 ### Fitting the model

-This is a basic example using a simulated dataset to show how to use the
+Here’s a basic example using a simulated dataset to demonstrate how to
-main function of the plsmmLasso package.
-Here we assume a grouping
+utilize the main functions of the plsmmLasso package.
+This example
-variable and different nonlinear functions for each group.
+assumes an effect of a grouping variable and different nonlinear
+functions for each group.

 ``` r
 library(plsmmLasso)